The Bankrate promise

 How to manage your private student loan spending

 To minimize the amount you need to borrow through student loans and shrink your postgraduation loan payments, start by creating a budget.
-Look at your total cost of attendance and make a list of expenses, like tuition, fees, textbooks, housing, transportation, food, toiletries, a cellphone plan, bills and insurance payments.
+Look at your total attendance cost and list expenses, like tuition, fees, textbooks, housing, transportation, food, toiletries, a cellphone plan, bills and insurance payments.
 Add these up to calculate your weekly, monthly and semester-long costs.

 After you’ve determined your estimated expenses, deduct the amount you expect to earn from scholarships, grants, savings and money from a part-time job, if applicable.
 The remaining amount is how much you should borrow through loans.